ghetzel/diecast/docs/src/README.md

 </html>
 ```

-## Bindings
+## Data Bindings

-Bindings are one of the most important concepts in Diecast.
-Bindings (short for _data bindings_) are directives added to the Front Matter of layouts and templates that specify remote URLs to retrieve (via an HTTP client built in to `diecast`), as well as how to handle parsing the response data and what to do about errors.
+Data Bindings (or just _bindings_) are one of the most important concepts in Diecast.
+Bindings are directives you add to the Front Matter of layouts and templates that specify remote URLs to retrieve (via an HTTP client built in to `diecast`), as well as how to handle parsing the response data and what to do about errors.
 This concept is extremely powerful, in that it allows you to create complex data-driven sites easily and cleanly by treating remote data from RESTful APIs and other sources as first-class citizens in the templating language.

 ### Overview